 - PF-B.3.
-Create an organization-wide method for identifying and ranking capital improvement projects for proposed inclusion in the annual CIP and to guide the City's applications for regional, state, federal, or other funds. - a.
+C.3 Create an organization-wide method for identifying and ranking capital improvement projects for proposed inclusion in the annual CIP and to guide the City's applications for regional, state, federal, or other funds. - a.
 Establish an objective rating system which includes criteria that are appropriate for each facility type (bridges, roadways, traffic signals, pedestrian, drainage, water, sewer, parks, libraries, fire, police, etc.).
-Examples of potential criteria include, as applicable, but not limited to: funding, percent of project complete, health and safety, capacity and level of service, planning consistency, legal mandates, and costbenefit relationship. - b.
+Examples of potential criteria include, as applicable, but not limited to: funding, percent of project complete, health and safety, capacity and level of service, planning consistency, legal mandates, and cost-benefit relationship.
 Establish an objective rating system which includes criteria that addresses equity, efficiency, and conformance with land use plans.
-Evaluate and assign values to projects based on the following: - Conformance with community plans and public facilities financing plans (PFFPs).
-Additionally consider community priorities, when preferences are expressed in the community plan, PFFP, or by a vote of the recognized community planning group. - Project is within an existing or potential village area in a community that currently does not meet General Planidentified public facilities guidelines or acceptable levels of service, for the type of facility or service being considered. - Project is located outside of an existing or potential village location within a community that is not meeting public facilities guidelines or acceptable levels of service as identified in the General Plan for the type of facility or service being considered. - For demonstrative purposes.
-Figure PF-2, CIP Prioritization, includes seven samble criteria which could be used for a given facility type to evaluate the merits of a project and to determine a prioritization ranking.
-Funding factors may include the availability of financing.
-Percent of Project Complete could affect a ranking based on the amount of funds invested in a capital improvement and how close to completion a project may be.
-A common factor among facility types will be to consider a project's effects on the public's Health and Safety.
-Capacity and Level of Service may influence ranking based on the impact a project may have on maintaining service levels or based on current capacity levels of the particular facility type Planning Consistency will be an important factor for all facility types to ensure all strategic planning goals are implemented and community-level priorities are factored in Legal Mandates are often non-discretionary factors which may result in a high priority ranking.
-Cost Benefit Relationship criteria may consider a projected revenue stream, anticipated operations costs, economic impacts, net fiscal impact, and other possible outcomes resulting from a project. - Project can address multiple communities. - Project is located within a community where there are opportunities to leverage other resources and partnerships with other public, private, and not-for-profit entities.
+Evaluate and assignvalues to projects based on the following: - Conformance with community plans and publicfacilities financing plans (PFFPs).
+Additionally consider community priorities, when preferences are expressed in the community plan, PFFP, or by recommendation of interested stakeholders, including community planning groups by a vote of the recognized community planning group. - Projects that further the achievement of General Plan or other Council-adopted standards for public facilities, such as the Parks Master Plan, Library Master Plan, and Mobility Master Plan. - Projects that will serve the greatest numbers of people, and that will be delivered in areas with the greatest needs. - Project can address immediately connect multiple communities. - Project is located within a community where there are opportunities to leverage other resources and partnerships with other public, private, and not-for-profit entities. - Project creates sustainable and high-quality public facilities. - Project delivers facilities that are models of environmental stewardship, are energy and stormwater efficient, align with City's Climate Action Plan and Climate Resilient SD goals, and prioritize local and environmentally preferable products and limit waste. - Project prioritizes and designs complete streets for safe mobility and non- motorized transportation. - Project prioritizes and reclaims streets for pedestrians and creatively repurposes existing, old or vacant public infrastructure.